pyeventsourcing/eventsourcing/docs/topics/process.rst

 :class:`~eventsourcing.application.process.ProcessApplication`
 functions as a projection into an event-sourced application.
 It extends :class:`~eventsourcing.application.simple.SimpleApplication`
-by having notification log readers which read domain events from notification logs of applications it follows, and an application policy which defines how to respond to such domain events.
+by having a notification log reader for each application it follows, and an application policy which defines how to respond to such domain events.
 It also implements the process event pattern: individual "process event" data should be stored atomically (notification tracking, new domain events, new notifications) so that domain event processing is reliable.